soudeepd/soudeepd.github.io/pages/talk.md

 - **Dec 2024**, TBA.
 IISA Conference 2024, Cochin, India.

 ### <a name="previous"></a>Previous talks

+- **Jun 2024**, A Bayesian method of real-time forecasting in sports.
+AI Frontiers Series, Commonwealth Bank of Australia.

+- **May 2024**, A workshop on Sports Analytics.
+Conference on Excellence in Research & Education, Indian Institute of Management Indore, India.

 - **Mar 2024**, Introduction to Bayesian methods in Econometrics and Statistics.
 IIMK Skill-Building Series (virtual), Kozhikode, India.